phoebebright/batonopc/README.md

     python3 pi_to_cloud.py

-The data in readings.csv is used to create a new batch file
+The data in database that has not yet been added to a batch is written out to a csv file, along with a meta data yaml file and then placed in a pending directory ready to upload to the cloud.